Kabzaa (2023 film): Plot

 Sensing an opportunity to get rid of Khaleed, Veer Bahaddur bails out Arkeshwara.
 Khaleed organises a hit against Arkeshwara, but Arkeshwara finishes Khaleed's men and kills Khaleed, thus seeking justice in Sankeshwara's death and marking his foray into becoming the next crime boss of the Bangalore crime syndicate.
 However, trouble ensues for Arkeshwara, as he has to deal with Malik and Bagheera.
 Veer Bahaddur wins the election and becomes the CM.
 Madhumati informs her decision to him on marrying Arkeshwara, but Veer Bahaddur disrespects her decision and Arkeshwara, leading her to elope with him.
 Arkeshwara kills Bagheera and Malik, and occupies their empire, where he becomes a dreaded gangster overnight.

 In 1973, Arakeshwara leads a family life with Madhumati, their two children and Tulasi Devi, in a massive palace.
 On their wedding anniversary, Madhumati heads to Veer Bahaddur for reconciliation, but he holds her captive in a cell and tells her about how he used Arkeshwara as a weapon to destroy Bagheera, Khaleed and Malik.
 He also reveals to her that he tried to get DSP Vikram (Dev Gill) arrest Arkeshwara, but to no avail as he died at the hands of Arkeshwara.
 Veer Bahaddur then separates Madhumati from her sons and proceeds to burn them alive.

 Meanwhile, Arkeshwara gets worried about Madhumati and their children.
 He calls up Veer Bahaddur to find about their whereabouts, but later gets surrounded by the ruthless cop Bhargava Bakshi (Kiccha Sudeepa), along with his battalion.
 Just as he is about to retaliate against them, a mysterious gangster named Siddhantha (Shiva Rajkumar) arrives with his gang and aims his weapons at both Bakshi and Arkeshwara, ordering them to be fired, thus hinting a sequel.

 Production

-The film's shoot had to be suspended due to COVID-19 pandemic and resumed in March 2021.
+The film's shoot had to be suspended due to the COVID-19 pandemic; it resumed in March 2021.
 Actor Nawab Shah joined the shoot in October 2021, Sudeep in December 2021, while Asha Bhat joined the cast in 2022.
 The film marks the debut of Murali Sharma in Kannada films.
-The team later announced that Shiva Rajkumar has done a cameo appearance in the film.
+The team later announced that Shiva Rajkumar had done a cameo appearance in the film.

 Music

-The music of the film is composed by Ravi Basrur in his maiden collaboration with both Upendra and Kichcha Sudeepa.
+The music of the film was composed by Ravi Basrur in his maiden collaboration with both Upendra and Kichcha Sudeepa.
 The soundtrack was released by Anand Audio.
-The first single titled "Kabzaa Title Track" was released on 4 February 2023.
-The second single titled "Namaami Namaami" was released on 16 February 2023.
-The third single titled "Chum Chum Chali Chali" was released on 26 February 2023.
+The first single, titled "Kabzaa Title Track", was released on 4 February 2023.
+The second single, titled "Namaami Namaami", was released on 16 February 2023.
+The third single, titled "Chum Chum Chali Chali", was released on 26 February 2023.